Fear Factory: Musical style and influences

+Legacy

 Fear Factory's innovative approach towards and hybridization of the genres industrial metal, death metal, and alternative metal has had a lasting impact on other artists coming later, the band putting a stamp on metal music ever since the release of their first album in 1992.
 Fear Factory is noteworthy among contemporaries for its lyrical focus on science fiction, with much of the band's music telling a single story spanning several concept albums.
 The band has been called a "stepping stone", leading mainstream listeners to venture into less-known, more extreme bands, and are consistently appreciated.
 Despite the heavy use of ambient and sampling sounds, the band has never had an official keyboardist in their lineup; they instead employ session/touring members.

+While not often associated with djent, Fear Factory is seen as precursors to the genre and style of guitar playing, with CVLT Nation even coining the term "proto-djent" to describe the band.
+Dino Cazares used a technique of palm muting to make up for the band not being able to afford samplers, explaining: "I really developed a good technique with palm muting – stopping and starting with my palm, and creating a certain accent by just palm muting.
+I guess what people would call the ‘djent’, now.
+But the tightness came from trying to copy a sampler, a loop."
+His use of staccato riffing predates that of Mårten Hagström, the guitarist of Swedish extreme metal band Meshuggah and inventor of djent.

 In the liner notes of the re-released version of Soul of a New Machine, Machine Head vocalist Robb Flynn, Chimaira vocalist Mark Hunter, and Spineshank guitarist Mike Sarkisyan cited Fear Factory as an influence.
 Robb Flynn said his vocal style was influenced by Burton C. Bell's vocals and Machine Head have been wrongly credited for the vocal style.
 Mark Hunter said Chimaira's drumming was heavily influenced by Raymond Herrera.
 Slipknot, Killswitch Engage, As I Lay Dying, Static-X, and Coal Chamber have also mentioned Fear Factory in their liner notes.

 Modern bands including Mnemic, Scarve, Stiff Valentine, and Threat Signal contain significant influences from Fear Factory's technique and have also credited a substantial debt of gratitude to the band.
 Peter Tägtgren of Hypocrisy said, "Fear Factory are close to our hearts" and, "Soul of a New Machine was the influence for me to start my other project, 'Pain'".
 Devin Townsend of Strapping Young Lad said his main influences for Heavy as a Really Heavy Thing were Fear Factory and Napalm Death.
 In an interview on That Metal Show, Black Sabbath drummer Bill Ward said Fear Factory is one of the bands he wishes he could play with, and picked Mechanize as one of his favourite albums.